Uplift modelling: Traditional response modelling

 The only segment that provides true incremental responses is the Persuadables.

-Uplift modelling provides a scoring technique that can separate customers into the groups described above.
+Uplift modelling provides a scoring technique that attempts to separate customers into these groups.

-Traditional response modelling often targets the Sure Things being unable to distinguish them from the Persuadables.
+Traditional response modelling often targets the Sure Things, being unable to distinguish them from the Persuadables.

 Return on investment

-Because uplift modelling focuses on incremental responses only, it provides very strong return on investment cases when applied to traditional demand generation and retention activities.
+Because uplift modelling focuses on incremental responses only, it provides very strong return-on-investment cases when applied to traditional demand generation and retention activities.
 For example, by only targeting the persuadable customers in an outbound marketing campaign, the contact costs and hence the return per unit spend can be dramatically improved.

 Removal of negative effects

-One of the most effective uses of uplift modelling is in the removal of negative effects from retention campaigns.
-Both in the telecommunications and financial services industries often retention campaigns can trigger customers to cancel a contract or policy.
-Uplift modelling allows these customers, the Do Not Disturbs, to be removed from the campaign.
+One of the most effective uses of uplift modelling is in removing negative effects from retention campaigns.
+In telecommunications and financial services industries, retention campaigns can trigger customers to cancel a contract or policy.
+Uplift modelling allows these customers — the Do Not Disturbs — to be removed from the campaign.

 Application to A/B and multivariate testing

 It is rarely the case that there is a single treatment and control group.
-Often the "treatment" can be a variety of simple variations of a message or a multi-stage contact strategy that is classed as a single treatment.
-In the case of A/B or multivariate testing, uplift modelling can help in understanding whether the variations in tests provide any significant uplift compared to other targeting criteria such as behavioural or demographic indicators.
+Often the "treatment" can be a variety of simple message variations or a multi-stage contact strategy that is classed as a single treatment.
+In the case of A/B or multivariate testing, uplift modelling can help determine whether the variations in tests provide any significant uplift compared to other targeting criteria such as behavioural or demographic indicators.

+Advertising-incrementality application

+In the field of digital advertising, uplift modelling is increasingly used as part of incrementality measurement, which aims to estimate the causal effect of a campaign — that is, the change in outcomes attributable to the marketing treatment — rather than simply predicting response or conversion likelihood.
+In this context, uplift models may be used either (a) to predict which customers are most likely to generate incremental lift if treated, or (b) to calibrate or validate results from experimental hold-out designs in which a randomly selected control group is withheld from treatment, allowing the true causal lift to be measured.